MartinRovang/nnUNet_MedSeg/README.md

 This directory contains a Docker image designed to consolidate the necessary software tools for this script.
 Once loaded onto the user's system, it streamlines the entire process.

+# Interactions

+The `Output_nnUNet_train`, which houses the trained model, easily connects with the predict folder, allowing it to be applied to new images.
+Within the training folder, the output is streamlined to retain only the most pertinent result files, ensuring that users have easy access to the most relevant information.

 <img src="pictures/folders_train_predictV2.drawio%20(1).png" width="500"  />